krother/training_and_teaching_methods/planning/goals.rst

 You could start putting together a lesson that covers everything that you consider important about for loops.
-You could generate lots of content, or even have an AI generate the content.
+You could generate a list of keywords, presentation material and exercises.
-However, focusing on the content alone makes it very easy to miss the needs of your students.
+However, focusing on the content alone makes it very easy to miss what your students need.
 *for loops* is a topic, not a learning goal.

 You could try to formulate the desired outcome instead: